 \subsection{Noise and Sensitivity}

-While \cref{lst:dpsystem} describes how differentially private programs compose, it does not give us a way to obtain privacy bounds for nontrivial programs.
+While \cref{lst:dpsystem} describes how to compose privacy bounds of differentially private programs, it does not directly give us a way to initially obtain privacy bounds for nontrivial programs.
 Definitions of DP are typically presented alongside a \emph{noise mechanism}, which prescribes a distribution and amount of noise to add to a statistic in order to obtain a given privacy bound.
 The amount of noise depends on both the desired privacy bound and the \textit{sensitivity} of the statistic: statistics whose output changes greatly between adjacent databases will require more noise in order to satisfy a given privacy bound.
-In \sampcert{}, we define sensitivity of a function \lstinline{List T → ℤ} to be the maximum change in the value of this function obtained by adding, removing, or modifying a single entry in its input list.
+In \sampcert{}, we define sensitivity of a function \lstinline{List T → ℤ} to be the maximum change in the value of the function between two adjacent inputs.

 \cref{lst:dpnoise} defines a typeclass \lstinline{DPNoise} that specifies the properties of an abstract noising scheme.
 The typeclass is parameterized by a definition of differential privacy, and allows provers to construct private noised statistics using the abstract noise mechanism \lstinline{noise}.
 The \lstinline{noise} function takes a rational parameter \lstinline{γn/γd}, a sensitivity \lstinline{Δ}, and a \lstinline{Δ}-sensitive query, and adds enough noise to the query to ensure that its result is $\gamma$-\ADP{} (\lstinline{noise_prop}).
 We note that a noise program with arguments \lstinline{γn/γd} does not simply provide (\lstinline{γn/γd})-\ADP{} in general (for example, the \emph{Gaussian} noise mechanism with arguments \lstinline{γn/γd} satisfies $(\gamma\textrm{\lstinline{n}}/2\gamma\textrm{\lstinline{d}})^{2}$-zCDP).
 The relationship between the desired privacy bound $\gamma$ and the function parameters \lstinline{γn} and \lstinline{γd} is specified in the \lstinline{noise_priv} field.
-This setup avoids the use of any floating point arithmetic, instead requiring that the prover either manually or programmatically ensure that their \lstinline{noise} parameters satisfy the appropriate \lstinline{noise_priv} bound.\footnote{Our most complicated mechanisms in SampCert required at most two proofs of \lstinline{noise_priv}.}
+This setup avoids the use of any floating-point arithmetic, instead requiring that the prover either manually or programmatically ensure that their \lstinline{noise} parameters satisfy the appropriate \lstinline{noise_priv} bound.\footnote{Our most complicated mechanisms in SampCert required at most two proofs of \lstinline{noise_priv}.}